resourceguru/api-docs/endpoints/webhooks.md

 # Webhooks

-**Please note that Webhooks are still currently in beta and development is still ongoing.**
+**Please note that webhooks are still currently in beta and development is still ongoing.**

 Resource Guru supports integration with other services using outgoing webhooks.
 Account owners and users with administrative priveledges can create new webhooks